myerberg/myerberg.github.io/README.md

 To ensure the quality and reliability of our analysis, we also address data cleaning by handling infinite values and removing any rows with missing data.
 This step is critical in preparing our dataset for accurate and meaningful analysis.

 Finally, we define a set of features for regression analysis.
-These features, such as total points scored and assists, are used to predict the win-loss percentage of teams, our target variable.
+These features, such as total points scored and total assists, are used to predict the win-loss percentage of teams, our target variable.
 By assigning descriptive titles to these features, we make our plots more understandable, laying a strong foundation for the regression analysis that follows.

 ```python
 #import the necessary libraries